def670/ethoclub/README.md

     sudo systemctl start all.service    <--starts the service sudo systemctl status all.service   <--shows status of the service

-These options are available as well:
+These options are available as well

     sudo systemctl stop all.service     <--stops the service sudo systemctl restart all.service  <--restarts the service sudo systemctl disable all.service  <--disables system control of service - will NOT automatically restart when rebooted